Drow: In Exandria

 The region of Xhorhas, the eastern side of the Wildemount continent in the Exandria setting, is governed by the Kryn Dynasty and ruled by the Bright Queen Leylas Kryn.
 The Dynasty was founded by drow who escaped to surface after rejecting Lolth for a god of light known as the Luxon.
 The nation is now home to many creatures others in Wildemount would see as monstrous or evil.
-Due to the Luxon, the Kryn Dynasty also established a new source of magic called Dunamancy which "involves the manipulation of entropy, gravity, and time" where "dunamancers draw power from alternate timelines and unseen realities, subtly affect the flow of time, and even tighten or loosen the grip of gravity".
+Due to the Luxon, the Kryn Dynasty also established a new source of magic called dunamancy which "involves the manipulation of entropy, gravity, and time".
+Known as dunamancers, people accessing this power draw it "from alternate timelines and unseen realities, subtly affect the flow of time, and even tighten or loosen the grip of gravity".
 Compared to their neighboring country, the human-run monarchy of the Dwendalian Empire, "the Dynasty is freer, both politically and culturally.
 They accept anyone and everyone while the Empire is restrictive and nearly inaccessible to outsiders".
 The Kryn Dynasty was first explored in depth in the second campaign of the web series Critical Role before being added to the Dungeons & Dragons canon in the Explorer's Guide to Wildemount (2020).

 Critics have highlighted that this setting breaks from traditional fantasy tropes especially around evil races.
 James Grebey, for Syfy Wire, highlighted "it's a country of cast-offs and scrappy upstarts who are simply trying to thrive in a world that's prejudiced toward them.
 Due in no small part to a religion that allows for souls to be reborn in another body, the Kryn society is race-neutral in a way that's rarely seen in fantasy lore.
 It's borderline progressive, even.
 Crucially, while there are bad actors among the Kryn, they're not evil solely because of their race".
+Academics Lisa Horton and David Beard, in the book The Routledge Handbook of Remix Studies and Digital Humanities, viewed the Kryn Dynasty and Xhorhasian culture as "a departure and significant extension of D&D lore surrounding drow" and highlighted that their religion is centered on "the physical manifestation of light itself, the Luxon, and the pursuit off immortality".
+In contrast, Dan Arndt of The Fandomentals opined that the setting's attempt at subverting the evil drow trope was not "the biggest step up" since he viewed the Wildemount drow as "religious nutjobs with suicidal tendencies".